tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 Use the slides to introduce today's lesson and objectives.
 Then, review the following points with students:

-* The previous two lessons focused on introducing the FinTech course structure as well as the FinTech industry more broadly.
+* The previous two lessons focused on introducing the FinTech course structure, as well as the FinTech industry more broadly.
 We discussed the history and current landscape of the FinTech ecosystem, as well as specific factors that have led to changes in various FinTech domains.

 * Today, students will apply what they've learned so far about the FinTech industry to write their own case studies in visually enhanced markdown files, and then host them in a GitHub repository.